Diamond Comb-footed

 Silver Orb Spider

-Leucauge dromedaria, body length 10mm
+Leucauge granulata (L. dromedaria), body length 10mm

 This spider have a bright silver abdomen with black patterns.
 Its legs and head are dark green in colour.
 Usually they build inclined or horizontal orb webs, with opening at the centre.
 They wait for their prey in the middle of the web both day and night.
 For more pictures and information please click on here.